aeternity/protocol/epoch/api/channels_api_usage.md

 the response is an error.

 #### Get contract calls
+Each participant persists contract call results locally.
+It is not required of both participants to share the same list of contract calls as this does not impact consesus bethween them.
+Any participant can prune his local set of calls in order to free some memory.
 In order to inspect the result value of a contract call, a participant sends a WebSocket message
 ```
 {'action': 'get',
  'tag': 'contract_call',